ohm-tree/plasma-converter/README.md

+"a mcts lean prover"

 Design principles:

 -   The MCTS algorithm should be agnostic to the game.
 -   Each agent should be agnostic to the game.
--   The LLM stuff should be completely wrapped inside of prover_llm;
+-   The LLM stuff should be completely wrapped inside of prover*llm;
-    this means that everything should be passing around GameState instances, and we only "realize" that this is a LeanGameState inside of prover_llm, which _knows_ that its a LeanGameState.
+    this means that everything should be passing around GameState instances, and we only "realize" that this is a LeanGameState inside of prover_llm, which \_knows* that its a LeanGameState.

 -   The things that we store in worker outputs should be agnostic to the implementation of prover_llm; they should be essentially